 Yoga is a holistic modality that supports healthy bone production and keeps up bone mass.
 It is a simple, inexpensive and supportive program that is good for strengthening not only bones, but the muscles that surround the skeletal system.
 Keeping muscles strong allows for better stability in the body and helps to absorb the impact in the event of a fall.
 A well rounded practice provides the weight bearing exercises that are recommended for building bone, as weight is held throughout the whole body.
 Because it is a gradual process in building muscle and going deeper into poses, it is an incremental process that builds bone safely.
 Unlike high impact sports that pound the joints, yoga's pull of muscle on bone works to irrigate joints and renew cartilage making tissue, tendons and ligaments.

 When asanas are held for longer stretches, the impact can be noticeable within a relatively short amount of time.
-Prevention only takes about eight seconds to keep bones from losing mass, so holding poses for up to a minute are highly beneficial.
+Prevention only takes about eight seconds to keep bones from losing mass, so holding poses for up to a minute is highly beneficial.
 Studies have shown significant gains within two years of practicing yoga, in regaining bone mass and in postural alignment.
 In my own case, I regained 3/4 of an inch of my prime height after a year of faithful practice in my early 40s.

 In addition to building muscle and keeping bone mass strong, yoga poses teach us how to maintain balance, improve posture, flexibility and coordination.
 Asanas that address sustaining balance in varied forms are a critical part of prevention in falling, thus preventing the breaking of bones.
 It teaches us how to find and maintain our center of gravity, rooting us more firmly into the earth.